Sambruk/EgilSCIM/tools/README.md

 metadata against a key.
 The decoded metadata can then be used by the EGIL client in order to connect to and authenticate a server.

-Before running the script you need to make sure that Python 3 and the jwcrypto package is installed.
+Before running the script you need to make sure that Python 3 and the python-jose package is installed.

 For instance, to install on Debian these commands can be used:

 ```
 sudo apt-get install python3 python3-pip
-sudo pip3 install jwcrypto
+sudo pip3 install python-jose[cryptography]
 ```

-(If you don't wish to install jwcrypto globally, or don't have root access, you can use ```virtualenv``` or ```pip3 --user```)
+(If you don't wish to install python-jose globally, or don't have root access, you can use ```virtualenv``` or ```pip3 --user```)

 To download and verify metadata: